 I have minimal sensation in my bottom lip and chin.
 Drinking and eating can be messy sometimes.
 I have a habit of rubbing my lip and chin because my brain still can’t get over the lack of sensation.
 One evening recently, I was tripping my beard with some trimming scissors and cut my lip open with them.
 Except I hadn’t noticed until large drops of blood fell into the sink.

-Several muscles had to be removed (along with a couple of sublingual salivary glands) that has rendered a portion of my mouth paralyzed.
+Several muscles had to be removed (along with a couple of sublingual salivary glands) which has rendered a portion of my mouth paralyzed.

 For six months I had exposed bone in my mouth that made eating solids difficult.
 I’m still about 9 months away from having my bottom teeth back (permanent dentures).
 This along with the paralysis and lack of sensation makes it hard for me to talk.

-Most of the facial swelling has went down, but some still exists.
-It’s hid well by my beard, but if you’re looking for it, you can see it.
-In April, I had to have my drivers license renewed which meant a new photo.
+Most of the facial swelling has gone down, but some still exist.
+It’s hidden well by my beard, but if you’re looking for it, you can see it.
+In April, I had to have my driver’s license renewed which meant a new photo.
 It’s horrifying to look at.